Hgoatly/Discover-Skane/README.md

 the text of the 'Show Map'/Hide Map' buttons defaulted to 'Show Map'.
 This means that even if the map is already visible, the button will say 'Show Map'.
 This issue was solved by using the JQuery hide() and show() effects to make sure that the map was hidden, and the picture was displayed whan the flag was clicked.

+- **Local Storage:** The intention was to be able to save the language preference to local storage, so that when the language Selection is made, it will be saved in the user's browser for subsequent visits.
+Unfortunately, although something is being saved to local storage, it is not working as planned, and the language selection is not being saved.
+Due to time restraints this has not been resolved.
+It will be fixed in future releases.

 ## Deployment: